 The Intemperance was commissioned in 572.M37, and is one of Battlefleet Achernar's oldest vessels.
 Like many dictator-class cruisers, it was originally a lunar class ship of the line, but had its lance batteries replaced with flight decks in 943.M40 after Battlefleet Achernar lost two of its carriers in the same year.
 The refit was done in something of a rush, resulting in occasional power fluctuations on the port flight deck, but generally this manifests as slightly inconsistent lighting levels rather than anything more serious.
 The deck crew brush the issue aside as just one of the ship's ‘quirks.'
 Where many old ships feature wood or stone furnishings on the bridge and on the officers' decks, the Intemperance is rather less flamboyant, instead featuring riveted metal archways and cast iron embellishments.
 Some find the amber pools of light on the bridge rather gloomy, whilst others describe it as having a certain warmth.

-- Gunnery Officer Lt Commander Barnabus Avrahem is a young man recently promoted into his position having excelled as a lieutenant commanding the port battery.
-He has yet to be tested in active combat, although his ability to read a target's manoeuvers (his most important skill) is excellent.
+- Gunnery Officer Lt Commander Barnabus Avrahem is an eager young man who was promoted into his current position after excelling as a lieutenant commanding the port battery.
+He lacks the charisma and assertiveness needed for command, but his ability to read a target's manoeuvers (his most important skill) is excellent.

 - Colonel Naira Rabindran commands the Intemperance's corps of armsmen with zeal, and is generally very keen to capture prizes intact - something generally only possible with the use of shipboard marines.

 - Commissar Devor Hevann is the taciturn replacement for Commissar Oxana Volkova, who was exactly what people expected her to be.
 Her catchphrase, usually delivered with a sneer, was “you're lucky I'm in such a good mood."

 - Confessor Gallo, the ship's senior priest, is not given to direct answers, preferring to help people think things through for themselves.
 He is quite flexible in his beliefs, or at least, willing to embrace a broad range of faith from the crew, so long as that faith involves the Emperor.